VRUAccidentAnonymous/VRU-Accident/README.md

 ### 📁 Dataset Structure

-Visit our [Hugging Face page !!!!!!!!!!!!! need to change](https://huggingface.co/datasets) to download all 1,000 accident videos and corresponding annotations.
+Visit our [Hugging Face page](https://huggingface.co/datasets/VRUAccidentAnonymous/VRU-Accident) to download all 1,000 accident videos and corresponding annotations.
 Organize the files as follows:

 ```bash
 ./VRU-Accident/